doyougnu/RepData_PeerAssessment1/PA1_template.md

 df$steps <- as.numeric(as.character(df$steps))
 df <- na.omit(df)
 ```
+I seperate the raw dataset from the working dataset for the first few plots.
+I
+chose this method because of the imputation task that comes later.
+This way I
+don't need to re-download, yet I can still plot the first few analysis with a
+dataset I'm comfortable with.

+I prefer ggplot2 and dplyr for this type of assignment, maybe its due to my love
+of functional programming.

 ## What is mean total number of steps taken per day?
+Pretty easy, plot hard and fast with qplot, and aggregate with dplyr summarise

 ```r
 qplot(date, data=df, geom="bar", binwidth = 0.2,